 A photo of the Whitaker family, mid 1880’s.
-Alfred (1848-1910) and Henrietta Whitaker (1848-1916) and five of their nine children photographed in Bournemouth, England before they left for Canada.
+Alfred (1848-1910) and Henrietta Whitaker (1848-1916) and five of their nine children photographed in Bournemouth.
 The children are, l-r; Edith, who stayed in England, Herbert, Reginald on his mother’s knee, Evelyn and Ernest.
 [Photograph kindly provided by the Sechelt Archives, Canada.]

 In May, Henrietta had another child, a son, Ronald Frank, who was also baptised at St Michael’s.
-According to the Bedfordshire Mercury, Major & Mrs Whitaker sent flowers to funeral of William Henry Denison in June 1890, but sometime soon after this, the family left Woburn Sands.
+According to the Bedfordshire Mercury, Major & Mrs Whitaker sent flowers to funeral of William Henry Denison in June 1890, but sometime soon after this, the family left Woburn Sands for good.

 On Wednesday, 20th May, 1891, an advert appeared in The Times, closely followed by adverts in the more local papers, like the Bucks Herald, reading: